The European mortgage stock reaches record-high levels amid a fast changing macroeconomic and financial environment

 Brussels, 27 April 2022 – For immediate release

-The European Mortgage Federation (EMF) is pleased to announce the publication of its Quarterly Review of European Mortgage Markets for the fourth quarter (Q4) of 2019.
+The European Mortgage Federation (EMF) is delighted to announce the publication of its Quarterly Review of European Mortgage Markets for the fourth quarter of 2021.

 - Total outstanding residential mortgage lending;

 - Gross and net residential mortgage lending;